oktayparlak/mern-rent-a-car/README.md

 This project is a car rental website application developed using the MERN (MongoDB, Express.js, React, Node.js) stack.
 Users can search for cars, make reservations, and complete payments.

+## Project Structure

+The project consists of two main parts: the client and the server.

+- **client**: Contains the client-side application developed using React.
+It creates the user interface and handles user interactions.

+- **server**: Contains the server-side application built using Express.js.
+It provides REST APIs, performs database operations, and responds to requests made by the client.